Shpigford/dutch-auction/README.md

 # Dutch Auction Platform

-A Next.js-based Dutch auction platform originally built to sell [Optic](https://withoptic.com), a competitive monitoring and analysis platform.
+A Next.js-based Dutch auction platform originally built by [@Shpigford](https://x.com/Shpigford) to sell [Optic](https://withoptic.com), a competitive monitoring and analysis platform.
 This project implements a fully automated Dutch auction system where the price decreases continuously over time until someone makes a purchase.

-NOTE: This was originally thrown together very quickly for one specific purpose (selling Optic), so there's some cleanup to be done to repurpose it for your own use.
+_NOTE: This was originally thrown together very quickly for one specific purpose (selling Optic), so there's some cleanup to be done to repurpose it for your own use._

 ![Example Auction](https://github.com/user-attachments/assets/bac66077-f48a-4765-a981-af17b45daf4f)